-The majority of participants, across all ages, have each attended multiple events over successive years since 2013.
-We know from their feedback that they enjoy the opportunity to develop their creative interests and self-expression in a supportive environment, and many say they would probably otherwise have stayed at home had they not attended events during weekends and holidays.
+The majority of participants, across all ages, have attended multiple events since 2013.
+We know from their feedback that they enjoy the opportunity to develop their creative interests and self-expression in a supportive environment.
+Many have said they would probably otherwise have stayed at home had they not attended our events during weekends and holidays.

-Workshop participants of all ages, as young as six, have been invited to enter further solo work for group exhibitions.
+Workshop participants of all ages, from as young as six years, have been invited to enter further solo work for group exhibitions.

-As a growing collective we are proud to have received excellent media support over the years since inception, which also benefits our hosts and other partners.
+As a growing collective we are proud to have received excellent media support over the years, which also benefits our community-based partners.
 Please click here for a feature highlighting our work.

-- Over 625 places enjoyed by ages 3 to 84 in around 50 workshops and talks.
+- Around 650 places enjoyed by ages 3 to 84 in over 50 workshops and talks.

 - 25 group exhibitions in a dozen public and private venues including gardens, co-working spaces; cafes/restaurants; youth clubs and community centres.

-- At Dashi Bath Spa Station Platform 2 see work by a group of aspiring, emerging and professional artists.
-Good coffee!
+- At Dashi cafe Bath Spa Station Platform 2 see work by a group of aspiring, emerging and professional artists.

 - Politics on Canvas and Tell the Canvas are community/political themed creativity workshops for adults and young people, all levels drawing and collage.
 Email to enquire about hosting this workshop on your premises for up to 20 participants.

 - Locals Exhibition launched in 2016 during two London fringe arts festivals including free workshops and talks.
 Locals' Art Hut is the flagship production in the Locals' Exhibition series.

 - The inaugural Move Exhibition opened in 2014 at Hebe Foundation during a London fringe arts festival, following which the Move collection went on tour in London and Bath.
 Work by around 80 artists from ages 6 to 83 years was exhibited, including that of eight professional artists who ran Move workshops within the community in the lead up to the launch.

 - Emerge Exhibition opened in 2013 at Devas youth club during a London fringe arts festival.
-Work by seven professional artists was showcased alongside art by young people made during sculpture, painting, drawing and photography workshops facilitated by the seven.
+Work by seven professional artists was showcased alongside art by young people made during sculpture, painting, drawing and photography workshops.